You might be surprised to find out that the common belief that man has (or is) an immortal soul is not a teaching that comes from the Bible.

 What did God mean when He warned Adam that he would “die”?

-Origin of the teaching of immortality
+Origin of the teaching of an immortal soul

 It was, in fact, Satan (represented as a serpent) who lied to Eve, telling her that if she ate the fruit of the tree she would not die: “Then the serpent said to the woman, ‘You will not surely die.
 For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil’” (Genesis 3:4-5).